dkhimey/HPGuppiDaq/README.md

 # Usage

-*For more examples, please refer to the tests folder, which contains examples.*
+*For more examples, please refer to the tests folder.*

 - ## **HashpipeUtils.jl**